aws-samples/aws-cdk-lambda-layer-builder/README.md

             retry_attempts=0,
         )
 ```
-You can find an example of a full stack creating a lambda function with a pypi layer
+You can find an example of a full stack creating a Lambda function with a PyPI layer
 and a custom module layer in `cdk_lambda_layer_builder/test/app.py`.

 ## Test